openharmony/docs/en/application-dev/connectivity/net-mdns.md

 // Create a **DiscoveryService** object, which is used to discover MDNS services of the specified type. let serviceType = "_print._tcp";
-let discoveryService = mdns.createDiscoveryService(context as Context, serviceType);
+let discoveryService = mdns.createDiscoveryService(context, serviceType);

 class DataServiceInfo{
   serviceInfo: mdns.LocalServiceInfo|null = null